Gladstone–Dale relation: Compatibility index

-Mandarino, in his review of the Gladstone–Dale relationship in minerals proposed the concept of the Compatibility Index in comparing the physical and optical properties of minerals.
+Joseph A. Mandarino, in his review of the Gladstone–Dale relationship in minerals proposed the concept of the compatibility index (CI) in comparing the physical and optical properties of minerals.
+The CI measures the goodness of agreement between the measured physical properties (n and ρ, the latter being more commonly written as D in mineral literature) and the theoretical $\sum km$.

 This compatibility index is a required calculation for approval as a new mineral species (see IMA guidelines).

-The compatibility index (CI) is defined as follows: